 The appellant-wife sought and was granted a divorce from her husband on the grounds of domestic violence and that he did not financially support her or their two children.
 The wife appeals a decision by the Customary Court of Appeal granting the house to the respondent-husband on the ground that under customary law, a wife who divorces her husband is at fault as a wife is supposed to remain in her marital home regardless of her husband's actions.
 The High Court found that the Customary Court's reasoning discriminated against women because it automatically faulted the wife for filing a divorce no matter what her husband did and ordered the marital home be sold and the profits given to the appellant-wife.

 Sekoto v.
-Director of Public Prosecutions, Botswana, High Court, 2007.
+Director of Public Prosecutions, Botswana, Court of Appeal, 2007.

 The appellant appeals his conviction for the murder of his live-in girlfriend and his sentence of 12 years imprisonment.
 The Court upheld the sentence, noting the increasing incidence in Botswana of former lovers killing their partners and opining that the courts should impose appropriately stiff sentences as a deterrent.